-The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Knyvett College and construction during the 2020-21 for a new Hair and Beauty facility in Ashford High Street progressed well and subsequently was opened in Autumn 2021.
+The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Kynvett College and a new facility for Hair & Beauty in Ashford High Street that was opened in Autumn 2021.

-During the year the College reviewed its curriculum planning for the period until 2025-26 based upon demographic and other trends and prepared a Master plan for the resizing and re orientation/refurbishment of the Weybridge Campus to enable this provision to be delivered efficiently and effectively.
-These plans also include re-development of the site that will generate funds to repay the ESFA which is shown as a long-term creditor.
-Planning permission is expected to be submitted early in 2023.
+The College has prepared a plan for the resizing, re-orientation and refurbishment of the Weybridge Campus to enable it to deliver its forecast provision efficiently and effectively and improve the facility for its learners and the community.
+These plans also include re-development of the site that will generate funds to repay the ESFA which is shown as a long term creditor.
+Planning application was submitted in May 2023.

-The College employed 272 staff (average headcount), of whom 167 were teaching staff and the remainder support and professional staff to support the College activities.
+The College employed 231 staff (average headcount), of whom 147 were teaching staff and the remainder support and professional staff to support the College activities.

-In 2020-21 the College delivered activity that produced £7,922,000 for Young People, £926,000 for adults, £4,000 for higher education (Office for Students) and £420,000 for apprenticeship programmes.
+In 2022-23 the College delivered activity that produced £8,948,000 for Young People, £710,000 for adults, £54,000 for higher education (Office for Students) and £586,000 for apprenticeship programmes.

-The College enrolled approximately 2,677 students of which 1,393 were 16 to 18 year olds, 311 apprentices, 120 higher education learners, and 853 adult learners.
+The College had 2,292 learners in the year, of which 1,374 were 16 to 18 year olds, 252 apprentices, 141 higher education learners, and 525 adult learners.

 The College has a good reputation locally and nationally.
-The students continue to be very successful in a range of skills competitions, winning accolades at both regional and national levels in Hair & Beauty, Construction and Catering.
-Maintaining a quality brand is essential for the College's success at attracting students and external relationships with employers and the local community.
+The learners continue to be very successful in a range of skills competitions, winning accolades at both regional and national levels in Hair & Beauty, Construction and Catering.
+Maintaining a quality brand is essential for the College's success at attracting students and developing external relationships with employers and the local community.

-STRATEGIC REPORT (continued) OBJECTIVES AND STRATEGY (continued
+OBJECTIVES AND STRATEGY (continued)